Farrokh Khambata

 Farrokh Khambata is an Indian entrepreneur, restaurateur, chef and caterer.
-He is the founder and CEO of "Catering & Allied", the company which owns and operates five restaurants in Mumbai.
-He also runs a catering business which specializes in celebrity catering.
+He is the founder and CEO of Catering & Allied, a company which owned and operated restaurants in Mumbai.
+He also ran a catering business, Joss Catering Services, which specialized in celebrity catering.
+In September 2024 he was reported missing by his wife and then in January 2025 accused of forging her signature to take out loans.
+Police believe he has fled India.

 Early life

 Farrokh Khambata was born and raised in a Parsi family in Mumbai.
 His parents were accountants in the financial sector.
 He was educated at St. Mary's School, ICSE, Mumbai.

 Khambata finished school at the age of 16 and pursued a career in science at K.C.
 College.
-After graduating from junior college he took up architecture, but soon dropped out and joined the Institute of Hotel Management, Catering Technology and Applied Nutrition, Mumbai to formalize his love for cooking.
+After graduating from junior college he began studying architecture, but soon dropped out and joined the Institute of Hotel Management, Catering Technology and Applied Nutrition, Mumbai to pursue cooking.

 Career

 In September 2012, Farrokh opened a Far Eastern cuisine restaurant, Umame.